 Thursday, local sunset

-Send a Letter of interest to the EARLINET General Assembly (EARLINET speaker Gelsomina Pappalardo), using the template reported in the internal document section of the website, where detailed information are reported.
+Send a Letter of interest to the EARLINET General Assembly (EARLINET speaker Gelsomina Pappalardo), using the template reported below together with detailed guidelines.
 You should: